-DATA PRIVACY: PREPARING FOR 2023 (AND BEYOND) IN CALIFORNIA - CHILDREN'S PRIVACY, EMPLOYEE AND B2B DATA EXEMPTIONS EXPIRING, AND CPRA COMES INTO FORCE As 2023 approaches, a flurry of activity in California means big changes in the year ahead for data privacy.
-New obligations, an expanded scope of covered data, increasing enforcement, and scant regulations all mean it's a good time for companies processing the personal information of California residents to make sure they're prepared for the new year.
-Read ahead for insights into what's coming and strategies for compliance, including Frequently Asked Questions.
-KEY CCPA EXEMPTIONS EXPIRING IN JANUARY 2023 Upon becoming effective in 2020, the California Consumer Privacy Act ("CCPA") temporarily exempted covered entities from complying with most of the CCPA's requirements with respect to personal information related to workforce members and B2B communications.
-These exemptions last until January 1, 2023.
+A flurry of activity in California means big changes this year for data privacy.
+New obligations, an expanded scope of covered data, increasing enforcement, and scant regulations all mean it is a good time for companies processing the personal information of California residents to make sure they are prepared for the new year.
+Read ahead for insights into new privacy developments and strategies for compliance, including Frequently Asked Questions.

+KEY CCPA EXEMPTIONS THAT EXPIRED IN JANUARY 2023

+Upon becoming effective in 2020, the California Consumer Privacy Act (CCPA)1 temporarily exempted covered entities from complying with most of the CCPA's requirements with respect to personal information related to workforce members and B2B communications.
+These exemptions lasted until January 1, 2023.
 Many expected the exemptions to be renewed, but despite many attempts, legislators were unsuccessful, and the legislative session ended in August without any action.
-This means companies should expand (or create) their compliance program to cover employee and B2B data.
-What types of personal information fall under the employee and B2B exemptions?
+This means companies should already have expanded (or created) their compliance program to cover employee and B2B data.

+What Types of Personal Information Fall Under the Employee and B2B Exemptions?

 The employee exemption covers the personal information of California job applicants, employees, owners, directors, officers, and medical staff members, as defined in the statute, collected and used by businesses in the context of an individual's role, for emergency contact information, or to provide benefits.
 Until 2023, the law exempted this data from most CCPA obligations, but at collection employers are still required to provide a notice to their employees explaining what information is being collected and its intended use.

-The B2B exemption covers personal information reflecting a written or verbal communication or transaction between a covered business and an employee, owner, director, officer, or independent contractor, of another business, which Attorney Advertising: Prior results do not guarantee a similar outcome СНАМСЕ PREPARING FOR 2023 (AND BEYOND) IN CALIFORNIA: CHILDREN'S PRIVACY, EMPLOYEE AND B2B DATA EXEMPTIONS EXPIRING, AND CPRA COMES INTO FORCE occurs within the context of conducting due diligence or providing or receiving a product or service.
-Until 2023, the law only requires B2B data to be subject to the statute's personal information sales opt-out and opt-in rights, non-discrimination obligations, and private right of action for data breaches.
-These exemptions expire on January 1, 2023, after which this data will be subject to all aspects of the CCPA, as amended by the California Privacy Rights Act ("CPRA"), just like any other personal information of California residents.
-FAQ 1: How can companies prepare to comply with the expanded scope of the CCPA and CPRA?
-Companies who are already compliant with the CCPA should have many of their processes and policies in place; their main tasks will be to update their notices, policies, and processes to include employee and B2B personal information (in addition to refreshing the policies to comply with the expanded requirements of the CPRA-see below).
+The B2B exemption covers personal information reflecting a written or verbal communication or transaction between a covered business and an employee, owner, director, officer, or independent contractor, of another business, which occurs within the context of conducting due diligence or providing or receiving a product or service.
+Until 2023, the law only required B2B data to be subject to the statute's personal information sales opt-out and opt-in rights, non-discrimination obligations, and private right of action for data breaches.

+^{} Devika Kornbacher, a partner in the New York office of Clifford Chance and co-head of the firm's Tech Group, represents clients in fields such as software, hardware, sports, aviation, and retail.

+1 https://oag.ca.gov/privacy/ccpa.

+These exemptions expired on January 1, 2023; now, this data is subject to all aspects of the CCPA, as amended by the California Privacy Rights Act (CPRA), just like any other personal information of California residents.

+FAQ 1: How Can Companies Prepare to Comply with the Expanded Scope of the CCPA and CPRA?

+Companies that already are compliant with the CCPA should have many of their processes and policies in place; their main tasks will be to update their notices, policies, and processes to include employee and B2B personal information (in addition to refreshing the policies to comply with the expanded requirements of the CPRA - see below).
 In particular, companies should consider how to handle employee data requests in light of employment laws and existing HR policies.
 Many companies are configuring their HR portal to permit employees to exercise their rights without requiring a separate request.

-Meanwhile, global companies that must comply with the European Union's General Data Protection Regulation ("GDPR")-which has none of these exemptions-can draw upon their experience handling this data under their GDPR policies and procedures.
-As for entities which are new to these obligations, they should start now to set up policies and procedures to avoid scrambling as 2023 approaches.
-Some steps to prepare for compliance include:
+Meanwhile, global companies that must comply with the European Union's General Data Protection Regulation (GDPR) - which has none of these exemptions - can draw upon their experience handling this data under their GDPR policies and procedures.

+Some steps to comply include: